brown-cs181-fall22/brown-cs181-fall22/resources.md

 - [Eric Davidson's Regulatory Genome for Computer Science: Causality, Logic, and Proof Principles of the Genomic cis-Regulatory Code](resources/10.pdf)

 ### After CS181
-In the spring, Professor Istrail teaches CS182, *Algorithmic Foundations of Computational Biology*.
+Professor Istrail teaches CS182, *Algorithmic Foundations of Computational Biology* every other spring.
 See [here](resources/cs182.pdf) for a list of course topics.
+The course will next be offered in Spring 2024.

 ---